Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: A Fixed-Parameter Algorithm for the Schrijver Problem

 and let $\widetilde{\alpha}_i$ denote the fraction of the vertices sampled by the algorithm that are colored $i$ (see line~\ref{line:alpha}).
 Similarly, for every $i \in C$ and $j \in X$, let $\gamma_{i,j}$ denote the fraction of vertices of $K(\binom{X}{k}_{\mathrm{stab}})$ colored $i$ that include $j$, that is,

 and let $\widetilde{\gamma}_{i,j}$ denote the fraction of the vertices sampled by the algorithm that are colored $i$ and include $j$.
 Let $E$ denote the event that

-By a standard concentration argument, we obtain the following lemma. \begin{lemma} The probability of the event $E$ is at least $1-\eps$. \end{lemma} \begin{proof} By the Chernoff-Hoeffding bound (Theorem~\ref{thm:chernoff}) applied with $\mu=\frac{1}{2|X|}$, the probability that an inequality from~\eqref{eq:approx} does not hold is at most
+By a standard concentration argument, we obtain the following lemma. \begin{lemma} The probability of the event $E$ is at least $1-\eps$. \end{lemma} \begin{proof} By the Chernoff--Hoeffding bound (Theorem~\ref{thm:chernoff}) applied with $\mu=\frac{1}{9|X|}$, the probability that an inequality from~\eqref{eq:approx} does not hold is at most

 where the inequality follows by $|X| \leq n$ and by the choice of $m$, assuming that the constant $b$ is sufficiently large.
-By the union bound over all the colors $i \in C$ and all the pairs $(i,j) \in C \times X$, that is, over $|C| \cdot (1+|X|) \leq n^2$ events, we get that all the inequalities in~\eqref{eq:approx} hold with probability at least $1 - n^2 \cdot \frac{\eps}{n^2} = 1-\eps$, as required. \end{proof}
+By the union bound over all the colors $i \in C$ and all the pairs $(i,j) \in C \times X$, that is, over $|C|+|C| \cdot |X| = |C| \cdot (1+|X|) \leq n^2$ events, we get that all the inequalities in~\eqref{eq:approx} hold with probability at least $1 - n^2 \cdot \frac{\eps}{n^2} = 1-\eps$, as required. \end{proof}

 We now show that if every large color class of the input coloring has a popular element and the event $E$ occurs, then the algorithm returns a valid output.